ssokolow/rust-cli-boilerplate/README.md

 * Enables almost all rustc and [clippy](https://github.com/Manishearth/rust-clippy) lints without making clippy mandatory.
-* Takes advantage of nightly-only features without requiring nightly.
+* Takes advantage of nightly-only features but only if nightly is used.
 * A comprehensive set of [just](https://github.com/casey/just) commands, easily customized via variables. (eg. for cross-compilation)
 * `just build-release` for a 100% static i686 binary totalling under `205KiB`